Bookworm-project/BookwormDB/README.md

 [Presidio](https://github.com/bmschmidt/Presidio "Presidio") is the code repository for building the database and tables used with a Bookworm [web app](https://github.com/econpy/BookwormGUI "Bookworm web app") and [API](https://github.com/bmschmidt/BookwormAPI "Bookworm API").

+The "master" branch is more stable, but the "dev" branch tends to be significantly faster both for creation and for querying.

 ## Bookworms ##
 Here are a couple of [our](http://www.culturomics.org "Culturomics") Bookworms built using [Presidio](https://github.com/bmschmidt/Presidio "Presidio"):